525 B Street, Suite 2200

 - Future Inspired Native American Leaders Mentor - Past

-- JD, Sandra Day O'Connor College of Law, Arizona State University, magna cum laude, Order of the Coif, 2016 (Editor in Chief – Jurimetrics: The Journal of Law, Science, and Technology)
+- JD, Sandra Day O'Connor College of Law, Arizona State University, magna cum laude, Order of the Coif (2016)

-- “The Indian Child Welfare Act,” Phoenix Indian Center Parenting in Two Worlds Class, November 23, 2015.
+- Fundamentals of the Indian Child Welfare Act, Phoenix Indian Center Parenting in Two Worlds Course (Nov.
+23, 2015).

 - The Revised Regulations for Federal Recognition of Indian Tribes: An Analysis Under the Tunica-Biloxi Precedent, National Congress of American Indians Conference (Oct.
 18, 2015).

 - Federal Indian Law and Policy, NAFOA Tribal Financial Manager Certificate Program (May 19, 2015).

 - The California Consumer Privacy Act’s Applicability to Tribes and Tribal Gaming Enterprises, Blogging Circle (Jan.
 22, 2020).